AleksaMik/Okafor/README.md

 Repository has a unique name.
 Repository follows best practices for file structure and naming conventions.
 Repository follows best practices for class/id naming conventions, indentation, quality comments, etc. Repository contains multiple descriptive commit messages.
 Repository contains a quality README file with description, screenshot, and link to deployed application.

 ## Process
-New simple README.md generator app was created.
-Based on user input program will create README.md file that contains: file title, table on content, license information, instructions for the installation, as well as questions, and user's contact information
+New simple html file was created.
+Based on user input program will create index.html file that contains: team roles such as manager, engineer and intern and their relevant information

 ## Links
 [Link to the Google Drive](https://drive.google.com/file/d/1XvDQeBOgKP-kSDcx7QTqJqW_wFOF3PsZ/view)